pzerger/cisspexamcram/Homework.md

 Homework for week 3 is:

 1. Take a practice quiz of Domain 3 questions (chapters 6-10) using the techniques we discussed in the week 3 study session (HERE).
+Review explanations of wrong answers.
 Record your score.
 For help in creating a custom Domain 3 quiz, see step-by-step how-to [HERE](https://youtu.be/3PoFfQVca_0?t=507).
 2. Watch [DOMAIN 3](https://youtu.be/_nyZhYnCNLA?t=5966) from my updated CISSP Exam Cram course.
 3. Take another practice quiz of Domain 3 (chapters 6-10) questions.
 How did you do?